ivan-hc/AppMan/README.md

-# AppMan: install applications locallyand without root privileges
+# AppMan: install applications locally and without root privileges
 Application Manager for AppImages and other standalone programs.

 [About AppMan](#about-appman)